zensign/paperscissorsrocks/README.md

 PAPER, SCISSORS, ROCKS - Command Line Edition

-Wrote this nodejs application for fun and learnign purposes.
+Wrote this nodejs application for fun and learning purposes.
 As is, runs on localhost.
-Configure the server to listem on an IP and port as you see fit.
+Configure the server to listen on an IP and port as you see fit.

 Clients can connect like so: